JuergenOrth/ISMtools/Readme.md

 ## Requirements

-This toolset is intendet to be used in Linux environments.
-Alternatively it can be used in Windows environment with activated WSL (Windows Subsystem Linux) and e.g. installed Ubuntu or Debian from Microsoft Store.
+This toolset is intended to be used in Linux environments.
+Alternatively it can be used in Windows environments with activated WSL (Windows Subsystem Linux) and installed Ubuntu or Debian for example from Microsoft Store.
 You can also use [Cygwin](https://cygwin.org).

 Following commands are required:
 - bash
+- curl
 - sed
-- curl
 - optional jq (to get pretty output)

 ## Setup